czr5014iph/bitcoin4e/README.md

 About UTXO set queries
 ======================

-Bitcoin XT supports [BIP 64](https://github.com/bitcoin/bips/blob/master/bip-0064.mediawiki), and so it supports looking up entries in the UTXO database given an outpoint (a transaction id and output index pair).
+Bitcoin 4E supports [BIP 64](https://github.com/bitcoin/bips/blob/master/bip-0064.mediawiki), and so it supports looking up entries in the UTXO database given an outpoint (a transaction id and output index pair).
 This can be useful for contracts based applications.
 An example follows.

 The Bitcoin protocol allows people to collaborate on building transactions in various ways.
 One of those ways (the SIGHASH_ANYONECANPAY flag) allows people to create partially signed invalid transactions that cannot be redeemed unless they are combined with other similar transactions, allowing for the creation of a decentralised *assurance contracts*: usually better known as Kickstarter style all-or-nothing crowdfunds.
 [The protocol](https://en.bitcoin.it/wiki/Contracts#Example_3:_Assurance_contracts) has been implemented in a specialised GUI wallet application called [Lighthouse](https://www.vinumeris.com/lighthouse), which makes creating projects and pledging to them with partial Bitcoin transactions easy.